itsobi/budget-tracker/README.md

 ## Budget Tracker
-Track you spending, savings goals, and transaction with this easy to use Budget Tracker.
+Track you spending, savings goals, and transactions with this easy to use Budget Tracker.

 ## Features
 - NextJS